chiefastro/wpautotag-plugin/wpautotag/readme.txt

 == Installation ==

-Upload the Auto Tag plugin to your blog, activate it, and then enter your [wpautotag.com](https://wpautotag.com) API key.
+Upload the Automatic Tags plugin to your blog, activate it, and then enter your [wpautotag.com](https://wpautotag.com) API key.

 == Screenshots ==